muaaz-ur-habibi/termatus/README.md

 <br><br>
 <b>MAJOR DISCLAIMER: </b>this is intended to be used on 1920 x 1080 screens ONLY, anything else and it is bound to break
 <h3>What❓</h3>
 A system information and status viewer, similiar to those you see in the H4CK3R movies.
-Except this isnt all green on black with random matrix rain
+Except this isnt all green on black with random matrix rain.
+It actually shows some useful information
 <hr>
 <h3>Why❓</h3>
 I recently had discovered about the amazing Rich library, and was looking for things to make with it.
 And I just so happened to stumble across bpytop, which was mind-blowing.
 I know mine does'nt come as close, but I really think for a first project it turned out nice